silaozturkler/DSA210-sila-ozturkler/README.md

 - Different variables affect engagement at different levels.
 ## 7. Machine Learning Validation

+A Linear Regression model and a Random Forest model were used to predict engagement rates.

+The prediction results show that Instagram engagement can be partially explained by variables such as followers, influence score, and average likes.

+However, engagement behavior is also influenced by content quality, trends, audience loyalty, and external social factors.

 ## 8. Coefficient Analysis

+Regression analysis suggests that influence score and average likes positively affect engagement rate.

+Follower count alone is not always a strong predictor of engagement because smaller influencers may achieve stronger audience interaction.

 ## 9. Conclusion

+This project analyzed Instagram influencer engagement using data science and machine learning techniques.

+The findings suggest that:
+- Engagement is affected by multiple variables.
+- Influence score and audience interaction are important indicators.
+- Large follower counts do not always guarantee high engagement.

+Machine learning models can help explain influencer performance patterns, although social media behavior remains complex and dynamic.

 ## 10. Limitations and Future Work

+This project has several limitations:
+- The dataset may not represent all influencer categories equally.
+- Some engagement-related factors are not directly measurable.
+- Social media trends constantly change over time.

+Future studies could include:
+- Sentiment analysis
+- Content-based image analysis
+- Time-series engagement prediction
+- Deep learning models

 ## 11. AI Usage and Academic Integrity

+Artificial Intelligence tools, including ChatGPT, were used to support coding assistance, debugging, and text editing during this project.

+All analysis decisions, interpretations, and final outputs were reviewed and organized by the student.

+The project follows academic integrity principles and uses AI only as a supportive educational tool.